 - Have fun with the rewards, and make sure they really make you feel great!

 And, last but not least, remember that failure is a part of moving forward.
 Don’t let setbacks or roadblocks turn into u-turns.
-Pause, regroup, repeat your success reminder, steer past recriminations, and keep moving forward.
+Pause, regroup, repeat your success reminder, steer past personal or outside recriminations – keep moving forward.
 The finish line is waiting for you; I know you can do it!